WATER-ENERGY FRAMEWORK LOAN MALAWI

-Promoter – Financial IntermediaryCENTRAL REGION WATER BOARD,LILONGWE WATER BOARD,NORTHERN REGION WATER BOARD,SOUTHERN REGION WATER BOARD
+Promoteur – Intermédiaire FinancierCENTRAL REGION WATER BOARD,LILONGWE WATER BOARD,NORTHERN REGION WATER BOARD,SOUTHERN REGION WATER BOARD

 Description